zynksoftware/Zynk-Workflow/docs/_documentation/Zoho-CRM-Connector/Uploading-Records-to-Zoho-CRM.md

 _Required_
 The XML file to output successful uploads to.

+### Trigger Workflow Rules
+_Required_
+Set to true to trigger workflows after inserting or updating a record in Zoho CRM.

 ### Record Type
 _Required_
 The type of record to be deleted.
 The available options are: